Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_plaguemaster_can_see_jesters               0       // Whether jesters are revealed (via head icons, color/icon on the scoreboard, etc.) to the Plaguemaster ttt_plaguemaster_update_scoreboard             1       // Whether the Plaguemaster shows dead players as missing in action

+// Cannibal
+ttt_cannibal_can_see_jesters                   1       // Whether jesters are revealed (via head icons, color/icon on the scoreboard, etc.) to the Cannibal ttt_cannibal_update_scoreboard                 1       // Whether the Cannibal shows dead players as missing in action

 // ----------------------------------------

 // GROUPED ROLE SETTINGS